v-espitalier/reproduced_papers/README.md

 Notes:
 - Configs are JSON-only in the template.
 - Each run creates a timestamped folder under the base `outdir` (default `outdir/`): `run_YYYYMMDD-HHMMSS/` with `config_snapshot.json` and your artifacts.
-- Tests are intended to be run from inside the paper folder (e.g., `cd NAME && pytest -q`).
+- Tests are intended to be run from inside the paper folder (e.g., `cd NAME && PYTHONPATH=. pytest -q`).

 ### Submission process